burstknight/nvim_setting/README.md

 ## Used plugins
 ### For common functions
-* [nerdtree](https://github.com/preservim/nerdtree.git): I use this plugin as the file explorer.
+* [chadtree](https://github.com/ms-jpq/chadtree.git): I use this plugin as the file explorer.
-* [nerdtree-git-plugin](https://github.com/Xuyuanp/nerdtree-git-plugin.git): The plugin `nerdtree` need use this plugin to show git status for each files.
 * [nvim-notify](https://github.com/rcarriga/nvim-notify.git): It can use cool dialog to show message.
 * [auto-pairs](https://github.com/jiangmiao/auto-pairs.git): It can automatically brackets, parens and quotes in pair.
 * [DoxygenToolkit.vim](https://github.com/vim-scripts/DoxygenToolkit.vim.git): It can insert doxygen style comments for `C/C++`.